Our Values

 How is Computing implemented at Meadows?

 Computing is taught through the thematic units of our Meadows Curriculum.
 Computing is taught through a combination of hands-on, interactive, and engaging activities that allow students to apply their knowledge and skills in real-world contexts.
-Whether through unplugged activities, that encourage creative problem-solving, or hands-on projects that allow students to experiment with technology, pupils will develop their skills and knowledge through meaningful and engaging learning experiences.
+Whether through unplugged activities, that encourage creative problem-solving, or hands-on projects that allow students to experiment with technology, childrens will develop their skills and knowledge through meaningful and engaging learning experiences.
 The curriculum is designed to encompass the different strands of computing.

 national curriculum programmes of study.pdf